 Why should I instruct Brett Wilson LLP

 We have extensive experience in this field, predating the decision in Google Spain.
-We are pioneers in the law of data protection, privacy and defamation generally, particularly in relation to the liability of intermediaries and the applicability of the Data Protection Act 1998 to the internet.
+We are pioneers in the law of data protection, privacy and defamation generally, particularly in relation to the liability of intermediaries and the applicability of data protection law to the internet.
 We acted for the claimants in two of the leading cases in the UK in this field: Tamiz v Google Inc EWCA Civ 68 and The Law Society & Ors v Kordowski EWHC 3185 (QB).

-We have submitted requests to Google on behalf of senior executives of multinationals and PLCs, celebrities, models, lawyers, teachers, pilots and those involved in business and the arts.
+We have submitted requests to Google on behalf of senior executives of multinationals and PLCs, politicians, celebrities, models, lawyers, doctors, teachers, pilots and those involved in business and the arts.

 Our efforts have led to the successful removal of links that include information relating to past/spent convictions, disciplinary sanctions, offensive blog articles, news reports, private/intimate images, workplace investigations and employment disputes.

 In a number of cases we have persuaded the ICO to direct that Google filter results where Google has initially refused to do so.